ivy-llc/ivy/docs/partial_source/contributing/8_data_types.rst

 Importantly, we must ensure that unsupported data types are removed from the :code:`ivy` namespace.
 For example, torch supports :code:`uint8`, but does not support :code:`uint16`, :code:`uint32` or :code:`uint64`.
-Therefore, after setting a torch backend via :code:`ivy.set_backend('torch')`, we should not longer be able to access :code:`ivy.uint16`.
+Therefore, after setting a torch backend via :code:`ivy.set_backend('torch')`, we should no longer be able to access :code:`ivy.uint16`.
 This is `handled`_ in :code:`ivy.set_backend`.

 Data Type Module